awsdocs/alexa-for-business-administration-guide/doc_source/office.md

    1. Add the room as the resource, add meeting dial\-in information to your meeting invite, and send the invite to book the room\.

-   1. Say “Alexa, start my meeting” to the Echo device assigned to the room\.
+   1. Say "Alexa, start my meeting" to the Echo device assigned to the room\.
 Your Echo device automatically dials into your meeting without prompting you for a meeting ID\.

    1. To test room booking, say "Alexa, is this room free?" to the Echo device in the room\.

-## Method 2: Link with Application Permissions<a name="office-application"></a>
+## Method 2: Link with application permissions<a name="office-application"></a>

 **To link with application permissions**